ananquay15x9/CatPet-SD/CAT_PET_PROJECT_REPORT.md

 - **When SD fails:** The sketch stops at “SD card failed!” → no USB MSC, no cat, no **G:**.
 - **When SD succeeds:** Frames load, MSC starts, cat animates, and **G:** appears (often after unplug/replug) and can stay stable.
 - **RPI-RP2 vs COM port:** If you see **RPI-RP2** (bootloader), the application isn’t running; a single reset or clean replug usually brings back COM and then the app (and, if SD init passes, **G:** and the cat).
-- **Power/cable:** Changing USB port/cable has sometimes improved stability, suggesting power or signal quality matters.
+- **PoIr/cable:** Changing USB port/cable has sometimes improved stability, suggesting poIr or signal quality matters.

 ---